-The school is proud to be able to offer a rich, broad and wide curriculum which enhances learning across the curriculum, beyond core subjects.
+The school is proud to be able to offer a rich, broad, and wide curriculum which enhances learning across the curriculum, beyond core subjects.
 Our school's vision aims that every child should leave St-Giles with confidence, the ability and desire to make the world a better place.
 The curriculum is defined by principles of learning rather than set content.
 Leaders including Governors have mapped a curriculum that is ambitious and designed to give all pupils, particularly disadvantaged pupils and including pupils with SEND, the knowledge and cultural capital they need to succeed in life.
 This has been achieved through the planning of the revised the National Curriculum 2014 securing breadth and ambition.
-The school has established professional relationships with key organisations in order to create a deep and wide curriculum based upon a balance between knowledge, key skills and application across the whole curriculum.
+The school has established professional relationships with key organisations to create a deep and wide curriculum based upon a balance between knowledge, key skills, and application across the whole curriculum.
 For example, the History and Geography curriculum has been planned in consultation with both the Historical Association and the Geographical Association and Rising Stars ensuring key skills and knowledge is built upon each year.
-As a result of the school maximising the expertise of professional associations, implementing schemes of work and associated resources teacher workload has significantly reduced with more professional time available to teachers to develop and secure their own subject knowledge.
+As a result of the school maximising the expertise of professional associations, implementing schemes of work and associated resources.
+Teacher workload has significantly reduced with more professional time available to teachers to develop and secure their own subject knowledge and plan teaching and learning to underpin 'High Quality Teaching 'adapted to meet the needs of all groups of learners.